Outsourcing

 Source: https://goo.gl/kiFsrT

 India is leading the AT Kearney Global Services Location Index.
-Offshoring to India remains a highly attractive proposition for many companies, and is the undisputed industry leader, with top financial attractiveness, people skills and availability and business environment.
+Offshoring remains a highly attractive proposition for many companies, and is the undisputed industry leader, with top financial attractiveness, people skills and availability and business environment.

 India proves to be the most mature market for business process outsourcing, having set cornerstones in the history of outsourcing.
 A brief history of Indian business service providers shows how the nation has progressed within the global economy, from mainly data processing and data entry services offered, to high-value consulting, development, design, virtualization and other top-notch convergent services.